gearglow/ReptiliaWithATwist/The List.md

 Eleanor opened a folder on the desk, which Harry didn't think was there a second ago.

-"So.
-First things first.
+"So, first things first.
 You, Harry James Potter, are dead."

 Harry sat up with a start.
 "Wait, what?"